 Luke and I spent many hours on the beach and walking around the town of Fort Myers.
 We didn’t have much spending money so we would usually have an ice-cream and maybe some fries around lunch time.When we would walk all the way back the couple miles to where we were staying with Dad and Wen.
 By that time, we were wiped.
 We had swam, sunbathed, played frisbee plus the walk to and from the beach.
 Luke would carry his boom box on his shoulder and play music for us all the way.

 Sometimes we would eat supper all together or we would go to a very good value All-U-Can-Eat Buffet which are prevalent in Florida.
 The odd time Dad would say, you kids are on your own, we are going out for supper without you.
 After supper, Dad would get us into the car and we would drive through the well-to-do neighbourhoods looking at the Christmas lights.
 It was so strange to see this without snow.
 Sometimes Dad would take us to some random high school gym to watch basketball.
 There seemed to always be a basketball game on somewhere and both Luke and I were big fans of the game.
+Luke could even spin a basketball for a significant length of time on his finger, then bounce it off his knee and back to his finger.
+In basketball practice with Mr. Laset, ball-handling drills had been highly encouraged.
+Luke and I would often play hours of 21 in our driveway and when sitting watching a television program, we would often be holding and spinning the ball.

 One day, we met this family on the beach.
 The Bates’.
 There was a boy my age, a girl one year older and they were from Indiana.
 We hung out.
 They were really nice and we loved their accent and they liked ours.
 They arranged for Luke and I to go out for supper with them at a Mexican restaurant.
 We had never eaten Mexican food and we were so eager to give it a try.
 That was a fun night.
 Especially trying hot sauces and pico de gallo for the first time.
 The virgin lime margarita was spectacular too.
 Sour, sweet and salty all at once.
 I still love margaritas today.
 We ended up staying over at their house, which was actually their relatives house, in Fort Myers, for the night.
 Luke and I slept on the couches in the den.
 I was astounded by their generosity.
 In fact, I have been astounded at the generosity of Americans again and again when I lived there over the decades.
 The Bates’ were good people and they liked us.
 It was a nice feeling.
 We kept in touch and saw them the next years too.